When coloring the hair, remember the rules of complementary colors:

 ~ Apply with 10 volume developer to previously colored gray ends, apply full strength to new growth and diluted with water by half to the previously colored or porous ends.
 Put on a plastic hair cap.
 Then, five minutes of heat with cap and process 40 more minutes with no heat (cap remains).
 Hair color processing time is a full 45 minutes.

-To order EcoColors Professional Hair Colors, it is simple, register your account with your cosmetology license number, and then contact us to activate your wholesale professional account.
-It will be instantly activated.
+To order EcoColors Professional Hair Colors, register your account with your cosmetology license number.